 Some of our favorite Schengen countries are Iceland, Spain, and Italy.
 Outside the Schengen countries, Croatia is one of the most scenic countries we have visited and you do not need to apply for a separate visa IF you have a multiple entry Schengen visa!

 As for the procedure for applying, it’s pretty much the same for Australia, UK, USA, and the Schengen states: You MUST make them believe that you have no intention of staying in their country.
 You should provide whatever documentary proof you can to prove this – detailed tax records, salary slips, proof of employment, address proofs – you name it.
-Except for UK, you also need to provide confirmed bookings for travel and accommodationconfirmed bookings for travel and accommodation.
-However these visas can be acquired only if you have proof of full-time employment.
+Except for UK, you also need to provide confirmed bookings for travel and accommodation.
+However, these visas can be acquired only if you have proof of full-time employment.
 It is near impossible for Indian Passport holders to acquire visas without proof of employment.
-You must also be able to show enough funds to cover your expenditure when travelling – usually this is £50 (?4,973) per day for the duration of your visa so if you are requesting a multiple entry visa valid for 3 months, you must be able to show that you have at least £4500 (?447,583) in your bank account.
+You must also be able to show enough funds to cover your expenditure when travelling – usually this is £50 (?4,973) per day for the duration of your visa so if you are requesting a multiple entry visas valid for 3 months, you must be able to show that you have at least £4500 (?447,583) in your bank account.

 Tourist visas for Australia and UK are usually valid for 6 months but the best thing about the US visa is that it is valid for 10 years.
 Short-term visas can cost anywhere from £75 (?7,460) for Australia and the Schengen countries to £100 (?9,946) for UK and USA.
-A tourist visa for USA might be the most difficult to procure, but if granted, is definitely the best value for money.
+A tourist visa for the USA might be the most difficult to procure, but if granted, is definitely the best value for money.

 It’s good to accrue what we call “Visa Brownie Points” – the more visas you have, the easier obtaining visas gets in the future.
 In addition, having a resident permit for UK, USA, Canada, Australia, or any of the European countries definitely improves the chances of getting visas for other countries.